Vansh-Baghel/JS_Things/JS_notes.md

 - While writing `.json()` , it'll parse the values(fit them into braces) and make them an object and if we use `.text` then it'll print all the values in the form of text which we dont want as it'll be too big.
 - `stringify` is used to convert an object into string.

+# How to solve problem

+- Understanding the problem
+- Breaking into sub-problems

+# Debugging

+- By using `console.warn` and `console.error` in js, you can change the console ka looks.

+* We can debug from the google prompt(inspect) from **sources** by giving the breakpoint and running it .

+# textContent

+- It selects the text of any specified element.